nestordemeure/breviarium/data/english.md

 2. It is dangerous in a community if one person becomes too powerful.
 3. When you desire something, let no one notice your intentions until you have obtained it.
 4. Be aware of many evils so that you may prevent them.
-5. Matters that can be resolved through peace or calm should not be entrusted to war or dispute.
+5. Resolve matters through peaceful means whenever possible, avoiding war or disputes.
-6. It is better to suffer a small loss than to risk a cause in doubt with the hope of great gain.
+6. Accept small losses rather than risking everything for the uncertain prospect of significant gains.
 7. Being too sharp in action is precarious.
 8. The middle path is better than extremes.
-9. Know all things, reveal nothing; deal gently with all, yet act with almost no one too openly or candidly.
+9. Know all things, reveal nothing.
+Be courteous to everyone, yet act with almost no one too openly or candidly.
 10. It is fortunate to remain neutral between factions.
 11. Hold all in some suspicion and do not be persuaded that you will be treated better than others.
 12. If you do not follow the side where the majority stands, do not censure it.